 At some point you have to conclude your research.
 Stop reading other people’s work and start considering your own voice.
 Your art.

-That means you have to stop squawking like a parrot, regurgitating and retweeting someone else’s content over and over again under the guise that these are your original thoughts.
+That means you have to stop squawking like a parrot, regurgitating and retweeting someone else’s powerful words over and over again under the guise that these are your original thoughts.

 Because that other person?
 The originator of that content?
 She’s getting all the real recognition.